Charlotte Park is one of the newest neighborhood to be announced in New

-This is a first-of-its-kind neighborhood for New Town.
-All previous neighborhoods in New Town ( Abbey Commons, Savannah Square, Chelsea Green have been attached/ town home neighborhoods.
+Charlotte Park and Shirley Village in New Town are the only sections offering detached housing.
+These are the first-of-its-kind neighborhoods for New Town.
+All previous neighborhoods in New Town ( Abbey Commons, Savannah Square, Chelsea Green have been attached/ townhome neighborhoods.
 Home designs offered for the detached single-family homes will evoke the charm and allure of South Carolina’s coastal Low-country.
-The designs feature deep porches, steep pitched roofs, wide overhangs and dormers in the true Southern tradition.
-Interiors are spacious, well lighted with plenty of windows, and just perfect for living family-style with hardwood floors and high ceilings.
+The designs feature deep porches,

 Charlotte Park, New Town’s one and only neighborhood of detached, single-family homes is a certified success Before the model home has even opened, four homes are already under contract.
 What’s the secret to this success?
 It’s a concept of going back home, back to the neighborhood, back to the rocker on the front porch, back to good old low country living where lemonade is a beverage of choice, neighbors have names, and kids have a yard to play in.
 Goodbye, MacMansion.
 Hello, Home Sweet Home.